Planning rules are complex. Therefore it is not possible to provide a simple answer as to when a planning permit is required.

 Permit requirements are set out in the Macedon Ranges Planning Scheme.
 Many of these requirements are specified in the zone and overlay controls within the planning scheme.

 All land is in a planning zone, and may also be in one or more planning overlays.
-You can check which zone and overlays your property is in at the Department of Environment, Land, Water and Planning.
+You can check which zone and overlays your property is in at the Department of Energy, Environment and Climate Action.

 The zone determines what land can be used for.
 It will list uses that do not require a permit, uses that require a permit, and uses that are prohibited.
 The zone also sets out permit requirements for developing the land.